Lauren Riihimaki: Personal life

-Riihimaki is of Finnish and Ukrainian descent through her father (from whom she inherited her Finnish last name), and of Japanese descent through her mother.
+Riihimaki is of Finnish and Ukrainian descent through her father, and of Japanese descent through her mother.

 Riihimaki dated Sebastian "Baz" Morris from 2010 to 2015, with the pair remaining friends after they split.
-Morris died in late May 2020.
+Morris died in late May 2020 after an accidental drowning.
 She started dating fellow YouTuber Alexander "Alex" Burriss, also known as Alex Wassabi on YouTube, in 2015.
-They broke up in September 2018.
-Lauren has repeatedly mentioned that they had issues with commitment throughout the relationship.
+They broke up in 2018.